AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/migration-manual.md

 ## Single user identification {#singleuseridentification}

-Captivate Prime identifies and remembers how a single user is added to it, say, using self registration, using CSV upload, or a single user added using the user interface or by means of API.
+Learning Manager identifies and remembers how a single user is added to it, say, using self registration, using CSV upload, or a single user added using the user interface or by means of API.

 * If a single user is added using User interface (UI) or through API, you can delete such type of single users using UI or through API.
 * You can update single users using CSV upload process but you need to remember that these single users are treated as the CSV users and the CSV workflows are applicable to such users.

 ## Assigning Manager role {#assigningmanagerrole}

-You cannot assign a Manager role directly to any user in Captivate Prime.
-A user X can become a Captivate Prime Manager only when you set a Manager attribute of any user (say, Y) in that account as X.
+You cannot assign a Manager role directly to any user in Learning Manager.
+A user X can become a Learning Manager Manager only when you set a Manager attribute of any user (say, Y) in that account as X.

 In a scenario where X is the Manager of users, say, A, B and C, if X leaves the organization then you need to ensure that the Manager attribute of A, B, and C are set to the new Manager.
 Alternatively, you can also set the Manager attribute of these users as ROOT temporarily and assign with the new Manager name later.